Understanding Medicare, Parts A – D, and Medigap PoliciesJan 15, 2020

 Since there is Medicare Part A and B, and the relatively new Part D for prescription drugs (see later), then what is Part C?

 Around 1/3 of Medicare beneficiaries choose to get their benefits from a Medicare Advantage Plan, aka Medicare private health plan, aka Part C. Medicare Advantage Plans contract with the federal government and are paid a fixed amount per person to provide benefits.
 These are typically HMOs (health maintenance organizations) and PPOs (preferred provider organizations.
+United, Aetna, and AvMed are some of the big players here.

 You must have Medicare Parts A and B to enroll in a Medicare Advantage plan.
-There will be an additional premium for this coverage.
+There will generally not be an additional premium for this coverage.
 The benefits provided under Part C must generally be equal to or superior to those of original Medicare, with the exception of hospice care, which isn’t provided.
 Medicare Advantage plans may offer additional coverage such as vision, hearing, and dental, and/or health and wellness programs.
 Most plans include Medicare Part D (prescription drug coverage).

 Medicare Part D is a creature of the Bush administration.
 It adds prescription drug coverage to Original Medicare.
 You cannot have drug coverage under both Part D and Medicare Advantage.
 If you at some point add Medicare Part D and already have a Medicare Advantage plan, that plan will need to delete its Rx coverage.
 There is no coverage anywhere in the Medicare program for over the counter drugs.